Hydrodynamic limit for the Ginzburg-Landau $\nabla\phi$ interface model with a conservation law and Dirichlet boundary conditions: The macroscopic equation and its discretization

 \subsection{Convergence of the solution for the discretized equation}

-In this subsection, let us show the solution $\bar{h}^{N,\delta}$ of the discretized equation \eqref{discretized_PDE} to the solution $h^\delta$ for the regularized equation \eqref{PDE1-reg}, when the initial data is smooth enough.
+We shall show that the solution $\bar{h}^{N,\delta}$ of the discretized equation \eqref{discretized_PDE} converges to the solution $h^\delta$ for the regularized equation \eqref{PDE1-reg}, when the initial data is smooth enough.
 The goal is the following: \begin{theorem} Assume $h_0\in C_0^\infty(D)$.
-Then, the sequence of solutions $\{\bar{h}^{N,\delta}(t)\}$ for the discretized equation \eqref{discretized_PDE} with initial datum $h_0^N$ converges as $N\to\infty$ to the unique solution $h^\delta(t)$ of \eqref{PDE1-reg} with initial data $h_0$ in the following sense:
+Then, the sequence of solutions $\{\bar{h}^{N,\delta}\}$ for the discretized equation \eqref{discretized_PDE} with initial datum $h_0^N$ converges as $N\to\infty$ to the unique solution $h^\delta(t)$ of \eqref{PDE1-reg} with initial data $h_0$ in the following sense: